clawpack/doc/doc/setrun_geoclaw.rst

 .. attribute:: rundata.surge_data.wind_refine : list

-   Similar to the `speed_tolerance` data, cells are flagged for refinement at a level if the magnitude of the wind velocity is greater than the corresponding value in the list.
+   Similar to the `speed_tolerance` data, cells are flagged for refinement at a level if the magnitude of the wind velocity in m/s is greater than the corresponding value in the list.
 For instance if `wind_refine = [20.0, 30.0, 40.0]` then cells with a wind speed of 20.0 would refine to level 2, cells with a